SERVICES: SECTOR BY SECTOR

 Since the beginning of the1990s, when the energy sector was largely dominated by state-owned utilities, there has been a trend towards privatization and liberalization, with the emergence of new service activities.
 These ongoing structural changes have raised the profile of the energy sector in services negotiations.

-Current commitments and exemptions back to top
+Current commitments and exemptions

 Energy services were not negotiated as a separate sector during the Uruguay Round.
 However, a few WTO members undertook limited commitments in three energy-related sectors: services incidental to mining, services incidental to energy distribution, and pipeline transportation of fuels.

 Energy-related activities which are not exclusive to the energy industry are covered by other services sectors, such as transport, distribution, construction, consulting, and engineering.

 One exemption to most-favoured nation (MFN) treatment (i.e. non-discrimination) has been made in pipeline transportation of fuels.

 For consolidated information on countries’ commitments and exemptions on energy services go to the services database.
 If you are seeking the commitments of a specific WTO member, go to “Jump to a specific sector for a given Member”, select energy services from the sector dropdown list, select the Member of interest and click “go”.
 To see a table showing which Members have made commitments in energy services choose “See which Members have made commitments in a specific sector”, select Energy services and click “go”.